 - Any person whom you wholly or partially depend on for support or education

-When applying for life insurance on someone else, you will have to prove that you will suffer a financial loss if the person dies.
+When applying for life insurance on someone else, you must prove that you will suffer a financial loss if the person dies.
 It is also sometimes called ‘financial/pecuniary interest.’

-There are a few situations where it makes sense to take out life insurance on someone else.
-You may need to take out a life insurance policy on any of these persons in the following situations.
+There are certain situations where it’s reasonable to consider buying life insurance for someone else.
+You might find it necessary to obtain a life insurance policy for any of the following individuals under these circumstances:

 1. Your Parents